 The Global Goals

-The first project we tackled was extending the language to include the driving forces of the agenda—the 169 targets.
+A few years later in 2017, we extended the language to include the driving forces of the agenda—the 169 targets.
 Read the whole story below!

 The 17, backstory